VPeti1/OpenCW/README.md

 # OpenCW
-The linux port of CW-I
+The linux port of CW-I that uses flatpak
-This program uses flatpak so you need to install that separately

 # How to set up?
 ## Install flatpak and the flathub repo